Shaoyuyuanneu/GCL-Net/README.md

 # Important updata in the manuscript:
 ==
-After we submitted this manuscript, we found that an important assumption was not clear.
+**After we submitted this manuscript, we found that an important assumption was not clear.
 In this manuscript, we assume the ground truth of boundary points is known in the training, validation and testing sets.
-Thus, as long as accurate boundary information can be obtained, the results of semantic segmentation can be greatly improved.
+Thus, as long as accurate boundary information can be obtained, the results of semantic segmentation can be greatly improved.**
-<font color=gray size=72>color=gray</font>